 A brief history of the lute

-These notes are written for people who have just become interested in the lute and would like some help with the most basic questions concerning the different types of lute and their historical development.
+The below video and the article which accompanies it are really for people who have just become interested in the lute and would like some help with the most basic questions concerning the different types of lute and their historical development.
 Many of the details of the story are uncertain and I welcome any factual corrections from the experts.

 The last two decades of the 15th century also saw an important change in playing technique, with the use of a quill plectrum largely abandoned in favour of plucking with the finger tips.
 It then became possible to play two, three or more parts simultaneously on one lute, opening the way for the “intabulation” of vocal music which became such an important part of the lute repertoire for the following century.